The NIHR plays a key role in investing in the research fabric of the nation to support research in health, public health

 On these pages you can find out more about how we support research and how to apply for any funding opportunities.

 We invest in supporting research in the NHS - funding people, research centres, units, networks and other facilities - thereby creating the most integrated health research system in the world.
-Through this investment, the NHS conducts world-class clinical research at all points in the development pipeline.
+Through this investment in infrastructure, the NHS conducts world-class clinical research at all points in the development pipeline.

 Our research schools and units and specialist funding calls also generate innovative research to inform health, public health, primary and social care.
-We also need the input of research active organisations in appraising emerging health technologies and in advising potential applicants to our research programmes regarding their research design and in meeting the longer-term policy research needs of the Department of Health and its Arms Length Bodies.
+We also need the input of research active organisations in appraising emerging health technologies, in advising potential applicants to our research programmes regarding their research design and in meeting the longer-term policy research needs of the Department of Health and its Arms Length Bodies.
 A call for Policy Research Units is open.